lkrms/pretty-php/README.md

 `pretty-php` is a fast, deterministic, minimally configurable code formatter for PHP.

+Using `pretty-php` absolves you of responsibility for the whitespace in your code, leaving you with more time and mental energy to focus on the content.

-With `pretty-php`, code looks the same regardless of the project you're working on.
-Code review is faster not just because diffs are smaller, but because the visual dissonance created by inconsistent code formatting is removed.
-And by yielding control over the minutiae of hand-formatting to `pretty-php`, you save time and mental energy for more important things.
+In addition to producing the smallest diffs possible, code formatted by `pretty-php` looks the same regardless of the project you're working on, eliminating visual dissonance and improving the speed and effectiveness of code review.

 You can use `pretty-php` as a standalone tool, run it from your [editor][], pair it with a linter, or add it to your CI workflows.
 Configuration is optional in